Bielzinero/homelab-infrastructure/README.md

 # Homelab Infrastructure

-This repository documents infrastructure setups and troubleshooting practices from my Linux homelab environment.
+This repository documents infrastructure setups, automation examples, and troubleshooting practices from my Linux homelab environment.

-The goal of this project is to demonstrate practical system administration skills including server setup, networking, reverse proxy configuration, monitoring, backup automation, and incident troubleshooting.
+The goal of this project is to demonstrate practical system administration skills including server setup, networking, reverse proxy configuration, monitoring, backup automation, and incident response.

 ---